thisismyrobot/sumo-charge/README.md

 ## Installation

-From within the cloned repository (assuming on Linux):
+From within the cloned repository (assuming on Rasbian):

     git submodule init
     git submodule update